cojulieanne/mlops-e2e-project/README.md

     Improves readability of my code and validates my code.
 Detects error like indentation, accidental presses or random characters in the code due to some accidents.

+--ruff
+    For autocorrection of non-compliance, similar to black and flake8.
 ## Model

 --generated model.pkl after training